progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--You’ve effectively lost the top two commits — you have no branch from which those commits are reachable.
 You need to find the latest commit SHA and then add a branch that points to it.
 The trick is finding that latest commit SHA — it’s not like you’ve memorized it, right?-->

 Du hast damit die oberen beiden Commits verloren, d.h. es gibt keinen Branch mehr, von dem aus diese Commits erreichbar wären.
 Um sie wieder herzustellen kannst Du einen neuen Branch anlegen, der auf den SHA Hash des obersten (letzten) Commits zeigt.
 Der Trick besteht darin, diesen letzten Commit Hash heraus zu finden.
-Es ist ja nicht so, dass Du dir jederzeit all die Hashes merken könntest, oder?
+Es ist ja nicht so, dass Du Dir jederzeit all die Hashes merken könntest, oder?

 <!--Often, the quickest way is to use a tool called `git reflog`.
 As you’re working, Git silently records what your HEAD is every time you change it.
 Each time you commit or change branches, the reflog is updated.
 The reflog is also updated by the `git update-ref` command, which is another reason to use it instead of just writing the SHA value to your ref files, as we covered in the "Git References" section of this chapter earlier.
 You can see where you’ve been at any time by running `git reflog`:-->